Parmin/training/source/scripts/advanced_admin/README_developer.rst

 Additional notes
 ----------------
+1) Uploading new version of files in 'ami' or 'datasets' requires that you make those files 'public' again in S3, even if the property shows it is downloadable by 'everyone'

-You can create a stack from the command line by running something like: aws --profile training-west cloudformation create-stack --stack-name PaloAlto --parameters ParameterKey=KeyPair,ParameterValue=AdvancedOpsTraining --template-body file://./advops-base_team.template
+2) You can create a stack from the command line by running something like: aws --profile training-west cloudformation create-stack --stack-name PaloAlto --parameters ParameterKey=KeyPair,ParameterValue=AdvancedAdministrator ParameterKey=NbTeams,ParameterValue=0 --template-body file://./s3/cf-templates/advadmin-base_team.template

+3) sync with S3:
+   cd source/scripts/advanced_admin
+   make s3-prod
+   OR
+   make s3-devel